dantleech/blog/content/posts/2023-08-22-saint-jacut.md

 ![map](/images/spain2023/0822/map.png)
 *Map [strava]()*

-I'm not sitting in "Le Petite Creperie" in St-Jacut-de-la-mer.
+I'm now sitting in "Le Petite Creperie" in St-Jacut-de-la-mer.
 They don't have 50cl beers, and only have 25cl, it's going to be an expensive crepe.
 The campsite was a mistake, there are so many tents it's rather more like a refugee camp than a campsite (to be fair I think it's also a refugee camp).
 I'm installed in close proximity (very close proximity) with a cycling couple from Brighton.

+---

+_yesterday..._

 The big man asked me "are you of the camping" I answed "yes" then thinking about the question, "no, I make camping, but I'm not of the camping" "ah well,